- Stage

 Data management plans:

-- are highly useful for planning ahead to ensure there are appropriate resources available,
+• are highly useful to ensure there are appropriate resources available,

 Developing sound strategies for storing and organizing data prior to beginning the project also supports study reproducibility and end-of project goals, such as publication and data sharing.

-Plans can either be “General” to cover all research activities that a research group engages in or “Project specific” which describes in greater detail the data management expectations of a specific research inquiry, and is often the type of plans that funders require as part of their funding proposal.
+Plans can either be “General” to cover all research activities that a research group engages in or “Project specific” which describes in greater detail the data management expectations of a specific research inquiry.
+Funders often require Project Specific DMPs as part of the funding proposal.

 Data Management Plan Examples